cjc-lulus/crossrep/README.md

 Using CUSTOMER mode as example

+### Migrate from one region to another

-### Using snowflake replication engine, migrating an account from one region to another region (CUSTOMER mode)
+Using snowflake replication engine, migrating an account from one region to another region (CUSTOMER mode)

+#### Step 1

-#### Step 1: generate scripts in 2 steps in the order (first step completed successfully before running 2nd step below)
+Generate scripts in 2 steps in the order (first step completed successfully before running 2nd step below)

 ```
 python main.py -m CUSTOMER -c all